-5. On the LUN Name page, identify the LUN to connect to:
+5. In the LUN Name page, identify the LUN to connect to:

-In this field Do this

-Storage System Select the SVM for the LUN.
+In this field Do this Storage System Select the SVM for the LUN.
 LUN path Click Browse to select the full path of the volume containing the LUN.

-In this field Do this LUN name Enter the name of the LUN.
+LUN name Enter the name of the LUN.
 Cluster size Select the LUN block allocation size for the cluster.
 Cluster size depends upon the operating system and applications.
 LUN label Optionally, enter descriptive text for the LUN.

-6. On the Disk Type page, select the disk type:
+6. In the Disk Type page, select the disk type: